astroumd/lmtoy/INSTALL.md

 install LMTSLR we have constructed lmtoy_start.sh after you run the configure script.
 See the Makefile for an example.

+## Virtual Environment?

+I had some strange experiences with a python venv.
+For one, any bins that are not in setup.py (e.g. a new one) could not be executed.
+Made no sense, since it's in my path, and /usr/bin/env python  even pointed to the venv.
+I gave up.

+### Updates

+Since we run from a set of github repos, each with their own update procedures, here some reminders.

+To update all repos:

+      make pull

+lmtoy needs no extra work, if you see updates.

+lmtslr needs no extra work, since we installed using the -e flag in pip.

+NEMO, depending on what you see, may need to have a new executable installed, e.g.

+      mknemo ccdstat ccdfits fitsccd ccdhist

+For montage, I would use

+      make install_montage

+That should keep your environment up to date.

 ## Examples

 Some examples how to use LMTSLR are in the examples directory.